07anshuman/picoctf/extras.md

 Looking at the code again told that we need to change the values of sus int from `0x21737573` to `0x67616c66` i.e. from `!sus` to `flag`
 Now for that we need to know the address of sus for one, so found that using objdump. now what's important is finding how far on stack runtime is the address for this.
 I tried doing it manually one skip at a time and printing arbitrary values off the stack passing flag as string.
 Oh and also it is 64 bit system, based on the addresses in objdump.
 I then asked chatgpt to automate the script but it got confusing to find it.
 After more trys and fails, I went ahead with the hint's suggestion of pwntools.
 Asked chatgpt some useful functions of pwntools and apparently it can generate a payload given an offset to cover.
 Went over to the documentation and yes it is possible so got myself a payload which basically worked same as in that pdf (format-string-1).
 Some bug fixes and the script worked!

+# heap 1
+## Flag: picoCTF{starting_to_get_the_hang_79ee3270}

+So this was fairly straightforward.
+They had the option to print the stack meaning I could see the offset between the safe_var and input_data. it was 32 bytes. and I had to overflow input_data to safe_var so if I write pico 8 times and then 1 time more it would do the same and it did.